by Tammy Taylor

 1 Tablespoon vanilla

 Place milk in pot and add dry milk powder.
 Stir well to dissolve.
 Place candy or milk thermometer in milk & heat to 180 degrees, stirring often so the bottom doesn’t burn.
-When 180 degrees has been reached, fill sink or large bowl with ice cold water and place pot with milk in sink.
+When 180 degrees has been reached, fill sink or large bowl with ice cold water.
+Then place the pot with milk in the ice water.
 (If making sweet yogurt, add sugar now and stir well.)

 Cool milk down to about 105 to 110 degrees.
 Add yogurt starter and stir well to incorporate smoothness. (if making sweet yogurt, add vanilla now).
 Fill glass containers of your choice and place lids on jars.
 Place jars on cookie sheet.
 Heat oven to 110-115 and turn off oven temp.
 Turn on oven light.
 Place yogurt in oven on rack and leave for about 4-6 hrs.
 Yogurt will be “done” in 4-6 hours but you can let it incubate for up to 12 depending on how tart you like it and how much beneficial bacteria you wish it to have.

 Don’t disturb the jars for at least 4 hrs.
-After that you can check to see if the yogurt is done by gently tilting one of the jars.
+Then you can check to see if the yogurt is done by gently tilting one of the jars.
 If it’s no longer liquid, it’s ok to pull it and place in the refrigerator.
 It will firm a little more upon cooling, although it’s a more silky yogurt than the ones in the store since they add gelatin & thickeners to the commercial stuff (often along with some chemical nasties I’m afraid.)
-The taste of the homemade yogurt can’t be beat, is significantly cheaper and healthier for you – and no more plastic yogurt containers go to the landfill!
+The taste of the homemade yogurt can’t be beat, is significantly cheaper and healthier for you.
+And no more plastic yogurt containers go to the landfill!

 There ya go – 1/2 gallon of homemade yogurt!
 I share lots of fun stories & recipes on our facebook page, so c’mon by & follow us on Facebook.